fortio/website/index.md

 [sets](sets) type and operations in golang, using generics (go 1.18 and newer).

+## Struct2env package

+[struct2env](struct2env) allows you to convert from Go structures to environment variables (and back).
+For configuration interactions between shell and go objects.

 ## DNS ping

 Checks and gather statistic about DNS server responses with [DNSping](dnsping/).